 Here, one of the schools of Neuf-Brisach built a 20 foot tall bear out of bales of hay.
 It is stationed in front of one of the remaining entrance gates that allow access to the interior of the city.

 During World War II, German Nazis took advantage of the strong fortifications of walled cities such as Neuf-Brisach.
+They also set up the only French concentration camp in the nearby Vosges Mountains.
 They used fortified cities like Neuf-Brisach as intelligence bases for field offices.
 Nazis built a railroad through Neuf-Brisach, and two of the gates were removed for better traffic flow.
 Its layout is slightly different than when it was first built, but much of its integrity has been preserved.